Thai marchers link their democracy cause to Myanmar protests

 Prayuth was targeted in part because he met Wednesday in Bangkok with the new foreign minister appointed by Myanmar’s junta.

-The protest in Bangkok was the first to be led by a new group calling itself REDEM, short for Renew Democracy, whose self-proclaimed goals are to build democratic socialism and minimize political and economic inequality.
+The protest in Bangkok was the first to be led by a new group calling itself REDEM, short for Restart Democracy, whose self-proclaimed goals are to build democratic socialism and minimize political and economic inequality.

 REDEM was launched last week as an offshoot of Free Youth, one of the main groups that began rallying against the Thai government last year.

-The protest movement campaigned for Prayuth and his government to step down, the constitution to be amended to make it more democratic and the monarchy reformed to make it more accountable.
+Last year’s original protest coalition campaigned for Prayuth and his government to step down, the constitution to be amended to make it more democratic and the monarchy reformed to make it more accountable.

 The demand about the monarchy is the most controversial, because the institution has been widely considered an untouchable, bedrock element of Thai nationalism.

-Note: This story has been corrected to show the name of the new protest group is Restart Democracy.